mmontag/chip-player-js/README.md

 In building the subprojects, we ultimately invoke `emmake make` instead of `make` to yield an object file that can Emscripten can link to in the final build.

 * Install the [Emscripten SDK (emsdk)](https://github.com/emscripten-core/emsdk).
-* The build script in package.json looks for it in `~/src/emsdk`.
+* The build script in [package.json](package.json) looks for the emsdk in `~/src/emsdk`.
 Modify this line to match your emsdk install location if necessary:

   ```"build-chip-core": "source ~/src/emsdk/emsdk_env.sh; node scripts/build-chip-core.js",```